 Students must submit a proposed program of study to the COE Associate Dean of School, Community, and International Partnerships along with syllabi for each proposed course.
 The specific courses to be included will be reviewed in light of the guidelines below.
 The program must be approved by the Associate Dean of School, Community, and International Partnerships and a minimum of two COE faculty associated with the International Education certificate.

 In order to be eligible to earn the certificate, students must:

 • be enrolled in a non-degree program* in the College of Education or in a graduate program at Georgia State University

-• submit the proper form to the Associate Dean of Graduate Studies and Research officially indicating an intention to work toward earning the certificate, a list of the proposed courses, and accompanying syllabi.
+• submit the proper form to the Associate Dean of School, Community, and International Partnerships officially indicating an intention to work toward earning the certificate, a list of the proposed courses, and accompanying syllabi.

 • complete the approved program of study coursework with a 3.0 GPA or higher.

 *To apply as a non-degree student, an applicant must have a 2.5 undergraduate GPA or a Master's degree, complete the graduate application at http://education.gsu.edu/oaa/4427.html, and submit a goals statement.

 The program of study for the Graduate Certificate in International Education must include the following:

 The program must include a Core course that provides an understanding of teaching, learning, and/or development from an international perspective.
 The lens framing this course should be comprehensive in the international focus rather than specific to a given area/country.